Latest, Travel Tips

 Always Carry a Few Snacks

 One thing I have learned from years of night travel to Katie’s Abode Hartola is that restaurants close early.
-Most eateries between Kathgodam and Hartola shut down by 8:30 or 9 PM.
+Most eateries between Kathgodam and Hartola shut down by 8:30 or 9 pm.
 So I always carry some ready-to-eats, like, sandwiches, biscuits, or fruit.
-It is comforting to have something to nibble on while cruising through quiet roads.
+It is comforting to have something to nibble on while cruising through quiet roads and keep your tummy gratified.

 If You Feel Sleepy, Stop Safely